 15. How far is Mandaram Nuwara from Nuwara Eliya?

-About 40 km (1.5-hour drive)—great for a day trip.
+Approximately 40 km (1.5 hours)—great for a day trip.

 16. What is the history of Mandaram Nuwara?